jdhitsolutions/PSRemoteOperations/docs/about_PSRemoteOperations.md

 ## SHORT DESCRIPTION

-This topic file explains the concepts and commands around PSRemoteOperations.
+This topic file explains the concepts and commands around a process called PSRemoteOperations.
 The premise is that a computer is monitoring a given folder looking for a file with a name that matches the computer name.
 When found, the file can be parsed and the designated scriptblock or script file executed.
-Upon completion the original file is deleted and an archived copy is created which contains meta- data about the operation and its result.
+Upon completion, the original file is deleted and an archived copy is created which contains metadata about the operation and its result.

 ## LONG DESCRIPTION